 There are a couple of types of whales you might see hanging around Victoria.

 One being the humpback—barnacled giants with a big white stripe on their bellies, a tiny dorsal fin and long flippers.

 Southern Right Whales are the whale that Keisha Castle-Hughes rides at the end of the Whale Rider (if you’re familiar).
 If not, they’re basically smaller than humpbacks, move slower, and have white chunks of calluses on their head.

 If you’re super lucky, you might see an orca on your whale-watching trip.
 Orcas are the same whale from Blackfish or Free Willy.
 Both worth a watch for different reasons.

-Phillip Island is basically a goldmine for Aussie wildlife—you’ve got kangas, wallabies, seals, penguins and whales, too.
+Phillip Island is a gold mine for Australian wildlife—you’ve got kangaroos, wallabies, seals, penguins, bandicoot and whales, too.
 You’ll get the most success if you head out on the water and join a whale tour, but there’s still plenty to see on your own two feet.
-A few spots with good vantage points over the southern coast are Pyramid Rock, Cape Woolamai and the Summerlands area.
-Bring binoculars.

 Great Ocean Road

 A broad suggestion, sure, but travelling town-to-town along the Great Ocean Road is going to give you a high chance of spotting whales (between May – October, anyway).

 Lorne and Torquay are known to get their fair share.
 For high-up lookouts, Anglesea (above the main beach) and on the cliff at Split Point Lighthouse in Aireys Inlet.
 They'll give you the best chance of viewing whales from afar.
 Check this page for recent sightings and tips.